 - Read circulated instructions about practicalities and expectations of behaviour of the Eucharist.
 (These instructions are sent out in time for groups and, when necessary, individuals to be advised on more than one occasion)

-- At the Eucharist, be pro-active by directing where particular pupils sit (separate pupils who are likely to chat and seat those who need extra supervision near to you)
+- At the Eucharist, be pro-active by directing where particular students sit (separate pupils who are likely to chat and seat those who need extra supervision near to you)

-- Guide pupils when going forward for communion and maintain good order
+- Guide students when going forward for communion and maintain good order

 - Do please ask for advice if you are unsure about any aspects of school worship

-Worship is reviewed as part of regular school practices, including Pupil Voice and the involvement of Directors.
+Worship is reviewed as part of regular school practices, including Student Voice and the involvement of Governors.